An article from the Northfield Area Foundation’s 2009 Annual Report give us a little more background about the Nutting family:

 This was a homogenous community in those years and this was by design, not accident.
 So it should come as no surprise that one of the descendants of these early settlers has now come to the aid of all of us by leaving a lasting gift to benefit Northfield for years to come.

 The Nutting family gift amounts to just over $900,000.
-One third of it goes to beautification of Northfield, one third to the Northfield Historical Society and one third an unrestricted gift to be used as the board of advisers of the Northfield Area Foundation sees fit.
+One third of it goes to beautification of Northfield, one third to the Northfield Historical Society and one third an unrestricted gift to be used as the board of directors of the Northfield Shares sees fit.

-This money is invested and managed by the Minnesota Community Foundation and the interest earned is annually dispersed to people and causes deemed worthy by the NAF Board.
+This money is invested and managed by the Northfield Shares and the interest earned is annually dispersed to people and causes deemed worthy by the Grants Committee and Board.